cantrell/stable-diffusion-api-server/README.md

 % conda activate sd-api-server
 ```

 You'll also need [a HuggingFace token](https://huggingface.co/settings/tokens).
-Paste your token into the `token.txt` file, and be sure to save it.
+Paste your token into a `token.txt` file in this directory, save it, and run the server.

 ## To Run